 Prerequisites: COS 216.
-CX: ENR 477.
+Special Notes: Cross listed with ENR 477.
 Offered: Fall, odd # years.

-COS 490 • Topics in Computer Science.
-3 Credits.
+COS 490 • Topics in Computer Science 3 Credits.

 A seminar to provide an in-depth survey of a recent trend or field in the rapidly changing discipline of computer science.
 Students work on a significant project and explore the future implications of the current topic.